What is the Psychoanalytic Psychotherapy Clinic?

 - Fully-accredited clinical member, Psychoanalytic Section, Irish Council for Psychotherapy (ICP)

 I have also completed further basic clinical training in Mentalization-Based Treatment (MBT) at the Anna Freud Centre, which is delivered in collaboration with University College London.
-Before training as a Psychoanalytic Psychotherapist, I completed Bachelor of Arts (BA Hons) and Doctor of Philosophy (PhD) degrees, both in the area of the Humanities, at University College Dublin (UCD).
+Before training as a Psychoanalytic Psychotherapist, I completed Bachelor of Arts (BA Hons) and Doctor of Philosophy (PhD) degrees, both in the area of the Arts and Humanities, at University College Dublin (UCD).

 I was a member of the Clinical Training Committee in the Irish Institute of Psychoanalytic Psychotherapy in 2014 and 2015.
 The Institute delivers a four-year clinical training programme in Psychoanalytic Psychotherapy, including a two-year Master of Science degree in Psychoanalytic Psychotherapy, in collaboration with the Department of Psychiatry, School of Medicine at Trinity College Dublin.
 I have lectured on the clinical MSc in Psychoanalytic Psychotherapy (accredited by the Irish Forum for Psychoanalytic Psychotherapy) in the Department of Psychiatry, School of Medicine and the MPhil in Psychoanalytic Studies in the School of Psychology at Trinity College Dublin, and on the Clinical Training Programme in Psychoanalytic Psychotherapy in the Irish Institute of Psychoanalytic Psychotherapy.
 I have also lectured on the clinical MA in Psychoanalytic Psychotherapy (accredited by the Association for Psychoanalysis and Psychotherapy in Ireland) and the Higher Diploma in Psychotherapy Studies in the School of Psychotherapy at Independent College Dublin.
 I was previously Lecturer in Psychoanalytic Studies and Director of the Graduate Certificate in Psychosocial Studies in the Department of Psychosocial Studies at Birkbeck, University of London.
-I am currently Lecturer in Counselling in the School of Communication and Media at the University of Ulster.
+I am currently Lecturer in Counselling in the School of Communication and Media at the Ulster University.
 I ran a private practice in Dublin before relocating to County Donegal.

 Psychoanalytic Psychotherapy Clinic